Respect (song): Other covers

 Because Franklin made "Respect" a hit, many who sample or cover the song refer to her version rather than Redding's.
 The Supremes and the Temptations were the two most successful acts signed to Berry Gordy Jr.'s Motown record label.
 Gordy decided to pair them up on a collaborative LP titled Diana Ross & the Supremes Join The Temptations.
 To accompany the release of the LP, Gordy organized a prime-time special TV program entitled TCB, a commonly used abbreviation for "Taking Care of Business".
 Among the songs performed on the program was a cover of Aretha Franklin's version of "Respect".
 The two groups took Franklin's message to new heights as the male versus female duet illustrated a battle in which each gender demanded their own respect.
 Additionally, the cover highlights the Supremes' own battle for racial equality.
-Much like Aretha Franklin, the Supremes’ rise to fame coincided with the civil rights movement, in which these women used their fame and status to assist the fight for racial equality.
+Much like Aretha Franklin, the Supremes' rise to fame coincided with the civil rights movement, in which these women used their fame and status to assist the fight for racial equality.
 The Supremes were the Motown group which most successfully broke down racial boundaries within the popular music industry.
 They represented racial integration, black empowerment, and black womanhood, and their cover of "Respect" with the Temptations illustrates that.

 Stevie Wonder also covered the song on his 1967 album I Was Made to Love Her.

+Rotary Connection covered it on their 1969 album Songs.

 Other covers of the song include The Rationals', whose version predated Franklin's and reached No. 92 on the Billboard Hot 100 in 1966, and Reba McEntire's 1988 recording for her self-titled album Reba.
 McEntire also performed the song at the CMA Awards the same year.
 A house music cover version with altered lyrics was released by American R&B singer Adeva in 1989, reaching No. 17 on the UK Singles Chart and was featured on her debut album.
 In 2012, Melanie Amaro recorded an uptempo version of the song for a Pepsi commercial alongside Elton John as a part of her prize for winning the first season of The X Factor.
 The single peaked at #3 on Billboards Dance Club Songs chart and was #42 for the chart's year-end list in 2012.